susom/wdl-kit/README.md

 * The task is dependent on the arguments for `bq mk`.
 Future versions of the `bq` command may break the task.
 * All parameters need to be sensitive to shell escaping rules

-### jGCP Example
+### WDL-kit Example

-Here is an example of the same task, this time using jGCP:
+Here is an example of the same task, this time using WDL-kit:

 ```WDL
 task CreateDataset {